toph-allen/tstc-taxi/README.md

 This repository is a visualization of the income distribution the areas served by different types of car services in New York City.

-The repo contains the code required to download and process the raw data, interstitial .RData files produced by the raw data processing, scripts to produce plots of car service income distributions, and the resulting plots.
+The repo contains the code required to download and process the raw data and produce plots of car service income distributions.
+It also contains, interstitial .RData files produced by the raw data processing.

 ![Income Distribution in Taxi Zones Served by Car Services in NYC in Q3-Q4 2017 (Pick-ups and Drop-offs)"](figures/pudo_relative_income_dist_1_new_cats.png)